Introduction

 When choosing hard disk format, for speed .raw files re best unless snapshots are required, if so use qcow2 format, but this is a little slower.

 5. Although Wayland works well for most cases as a display manager, we advise that you continue to use X11 for now.
-That said it may be worth trying out Wayland in your own particular setup.
+That said it may be worth trying out Wayland in your own particular setup, and distros are getting better support for Wayland all the time.

 6. Don't bother using ksm, as although it works nested, and in Virt Manager, it makes little difference in practice.